Why It Works

 Make-Ahead and Storage

-Cranberry sauce can be made and refrigerated in a sealed container for at least one week before Thanksgiving, or frozen for several months and defrosted to serve.
+Cranberry sauce can be made and refrigerated in a sealed container for at least one week before serving, or frozen for several months and defrosted to serve.